Unprecedented Mass Bleaching Drains Life From Australian Reef - UrduPoint

 Ocean waters lapping Western Australia have been as much as three degrees warmer than average over recent summer months, the government weather bureau said.

-Rising temperatures shot past the "bleaching threshold" sometime in mid-January, according to monitoring by the US National Oceanic and Atmospheric Administration.
+Rising temperatures shot past the "bleaching threshold" sometime in mid-January, according to monitoring by NOAA in the United States.

 "Bleaching is a sickness, but it does not mean outright death," said Quigley, a research scientist with environment-focused charity Minderoo Foundation.